Hecla-Grindstone Provincial Park

-Hecla-Grindstone Provincial Park is a provincial park in Manitoba, Canada, which includes Hecla Island, Grindstone (the area located on the mainland peninsula along the west shore of Lake Winnipeg), Black Island and a number of other small islands in Lake Winnipeg, one of the largest freshwater lakes in the world.
+Hecla-Grindstone Provincial Park is a provincial park in Manitoba, Canada, which includes Hecla Island, Grindstone (the area located on the mainland peninsula along the west shore of Lake Winnipeg), Black Island, and several other small islands in Lake Winnipeg, one of the largest freshwater lakes in the world.
 The park lies adjacent to the northeast side of the Municipality of Bifrost – Riverton in Manitoba.

 History

-The Government of Manitoba designated Hecla Island a provincial park in 1969.
+The Government of Manitoba designated Hecla Island as a provincial park in 1969.
 Grindstone Provincial Park was added in 1997 to create Hecla-Grindstone Provincial Park.
 The park is 1084 km2 in size.
 The park is considered to be a Class V protected area under the IUCN protected area management categories.

-The island was settled by the second wave of Icelandic immigrants in 1876.
+The island was settled by the second wave of Icelandic immigrants in 1876 and originally called Mikley (meaning the magnificent island).
 The population thrived for a number of years until faced with the hardships of winters, disease and poor economic outlook for commercial fishing and farming.
 The only school on the island closed in 1970.

 Landscapes are varied, and include areas of coniferous and mixed forests, limestone cliffs and silica sand beaches, as well as marshes, bogs, fens and wet meadows.
 Classified as a Natural Park, its purpose is to preserve areas that are representative of the Mid Boreal Lowland portion of the Manitoba Lowlands Natural Region; and accommodate a diversity of recreational opportunities and resource uses.